-\paragraph{Settings} We evaluate our approach on PrivacyQA benchmark and recall that this is in fact a text classification task.
-Following \citet{Ravichander2019Question}, we use \emph{precision}, \emph{recall}, and \emph{F1 score} as the evaluation metrics.
-As for the retrieval database $\mathcal{P}$, we crawl privacy policies from the most popular mobile apps spanning different app categories in the Google Play Store and end up with 6.5k documents (0.6M statements).
+\paragraph{Implementations.} As for the retrieval database $\mathcal{P}$, we crawl privacy policies from the most popular mobile apps spanning different app categories in the Google Play Store and end up with 6.5k documents (0.6M statements).
 By default, all retrievals use top-$10$ candidates w/o filtering.
 All data/models/codes are implemented using (i) Huggingface Transformers~\cite{Wolf2019HuggingFacesTS}, (ii) DPR~\cite{karpukhin2020dense} libraries.

-\paragraph{Baselines} We fine-tune three pre-trained LMs on PrivacyQA as baselines: (i) \emph{BERT}: Our first baseline is BERT-base-uncased ~\cite{devlin2019bert} which is pre-trained on generic NLP textual data.
-A previous implementation achieves the exiting state-of-the-art performance (BERT+Unams. in \citet{Ravichander2019Question}). (ii) \emph{PBERT}: We adapt \emph{BERT} to the privacy domain by fine-tuning it using masked language modeling on a corpus of 130k privacy policies (137M words) collected from apps in the Google Play Store~\citep{harkous2018polisis}.
-Note that the retrieval database $\mathcal{P}$ is a subset of this data that is less noisy and crawled as a recent snapshot (more in Appendix) (iii) \emph{SimCSE}: We take the \emph{PBERT} model and apply the unsupervised contrasting learning SimCSE~\cite{gao-etal-2021-simcse} model on the same 130k privacy policy corpus.
+\paragraph{Baselines.} We fine-tune three pre-trained LMs on PrivacyQA as baselines: (i) \emph{BERT}: Our first baseline is BERT-base-uncased ~\cite{devlin2019bert} which is pre-trained on generic NLP textual data.
+A previous implementation achieves the existing state-of-the-art performance (BERT+Unams. in \citet{Ravichander2019Question}). (ii) \emph{PBERT}: We adapt \emph{BERT} to the privacy domain by fine-tuning it using masked language modeling on a corpus of 130k privacy policies (137M words) collected from apps in the Google Play Store~\citep{harkous2018polisis}.
+Note that the retrieval database $\mathcal{P}$ is a subset of this data that is less noisy and crawled as a recent snapshot (more in Appendix \ref{appendix:diff-corpora}) (iii) \emph{SimCSE}: We take the \emph{PBERT} model and apply the unsupervised contrasting learning SimCSE~\cite{gao-etal-2021-simcse} model on the same 130k privacy policy corpus.
 We also consider three other retrieval augmented QA models based on individual pre-trained LM without ensemble: (iv) \emph{BERT-R}: $\mathcal{L}=\{\emph{BERT}\}$, (v) \emph{PBERT-R}: $\mathcal{L}=\{\emph{PBERT}\}$, (vi) \emph{SimCSE-R}: $\mathcal{L}=\{ \emph{SimCSE}\}$.
-We first construct $\mathcal{T}$ (both settings: w/ and w/o oracle) and fine-tune on it the corresponding pre-trained LM as the final QA model.
-Finally, we consider one more ensemble retrieval augmented baseline (vii) \emph{Baseline-E}, which is precisely the same as ours (settings below), except there are no intermediate filtering oracles.
+We first construct $\mathcal{T}$ (both settings: w/ and w/o filter model) and fine-tune on it the corresponding pre-trained LM as the final QA model.
+Finally, we consider one more ensemble retrieval augmented baseline (vii) \emph{Baseline-E}, which is precisely the same as ours (settings below), except there are no intermediate filtering models.